meant-ion/TuringMod/README.md

 	------------------------------------------------------------

-	- Edit the comments to be more in line with professional comment standards (@params and all that fun stuff)

 	- whatever is suggested by viewers during my livestreams, so long as the suggestions are not against TOS (Twitch or OpenAI)

 	- get further testing for the calculator, specifically for negative numbers

-	- add in a feature that will tell the chatroom what has changed when I updtae this bot's GitHub repo (Github API needed)

 	- once !changegame is finally working, make a similar command (!changetitle ?) that will edit the stream title too
 			* Maybe edit the tags as well?